amrmarey15/amrmarey15.github.io/_pages/about.md

   - /about.html
 ---

 I am a robotics engineer specializing in motion planning, control, and intelligent automation.
-My work focuses on developing algorithms and systems that enable robots to operate reliably in complex, dynamic environments.
-From trajectory optimization and reinforcement learning to computer vision and generative AI, I combine advanced methods with practical engineering to create robots that can perform sophisticated tasks with precision.

-I have designed and implemented planning frameworks for robot arms, including bimanual manipulation setups, where robots must coordinate in real time to handle delicate or constrained tasks.
-My projects span areas such as medical robotics, autonomous grasping, and learning-based trajectory generation, all of which emphasize safe, efficient, and adaptive robot behavior.

-With a strong technical foundation in Python, C++, ROS, and MATLAB, I build end-to-end robotic systems—from algorithm design to simulation and hardware integration.
-I enjoy working on projects where I can bring together control theory, machine learning, and embedded design to create robots that move from research prototypes into real-world applications.
+Over my MSc, I have worked on the following:

+1- Explored Optimization-based Motion Planning through [Graphs of Convex Sets (GCS)](https://arxiv.org/abs/2205.04422).
+For one side project in my MSc, I used GCS to plan trajectories for automating shoe lacing usinng a bimanual robot arm setup.
+2- Developed an sampling-based motion planning algorithm that aims to minimize re-planning in dynamic environments 3- Used Diffusion Policy to train a policy for medical suturing for a bimanual robot arm setup.
+4- Finetuned [OpenVLA](https://openvla.github.io/) to develop language-conditioned policy for blood suctioning.

+I have done some projects concerning reinforcement learning, optimal control, and as well previously embedded systems and power electronics.

+Outside of my professional career, I enjoy chess, reading history, and lifting weights.